ToF-/Rent/Forth/Story.md

 It's time to keep a source code for the program we are creating.
 Let's put what we discovered so far in gforth script file:

+    \ Rent.fs
-    \ Spike.fs   --- solving the RENT problem in gforth !! ---
+    \ Solving the RENT problem in gforth

     10000 CONSTANT MAX-ORDERS
     VARIABLE #ORDERS